twiro/geocodingfield/README.markdown

 	<location latitude="51.6614" longitude="-0.40042"/>

-The first two attributes are the latitude/longitude of the marker on the map.
-The `<map>` element contains any information you need to rebuild the Google Map on the frontend of your website: its zoom level, centre-point and your API key.
+The two attributes are the latitude/longitude of the location.

-If you are filtering using the Map Location Field using a "within" filter then you will see an additional `<distance>` element:
+If you are filtering using the Geocoding Field using a "within" filter then you will see an additional `<distance>` element:

 	<location latitude="51.6614" longitude="-0.40042">
 		<distance from="51.6245572,-0.4674079" distance="3.8" unit="miles" />